The Majority of Analysts Are Still Bullish on Paycom Software, Inc. (PAYC)

-On Thursday, shares of Paycom Software, Inc. (NYSE:PAYC) marked $282.26 per share versus a previous $293.69 closing price.
-With having a -3.89% loss, an insight into the fundamental values of Paycom Software, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-PAYC showed a rise of 6.61% within its YTD performance, with highs and lows between $169.06 – $342.00 during the period of 52 weeks, compared to the simple moving average of 14.61% in the period of the last 200 days.
+On Thursday, shares of Paycom Software, Inc. (NYSE:PAYC) marked $191.98 per share versus a previous $220.68 closing price.
+With having a -13.01% loss, an insight into the fundamental values of Paycom Software, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+PAYC showed a fall of -27.49% within its YTD performance, with highs and lows between $174.02 – $342.00 during the period of 52 weeks, compared to the simple moving average of -22.36% in the period of the last 200 days.

 Oppenheimer equity researchers changed the status of Paycom Software, Inc. (NYSE: PAYC) shares to a “Outperform” rating in the report published on January 17th, 2020.
 Other analysts, including RBC Capital Mkts, also published their reports on PAYC shares.
 RBC Capital Mkts repeated the rating from the previous report, marking PAYC under “Outperform” rating, in the report published on November 20th, 2019.
 Additionally, PAYC shares got another “Buy” rating from Citigroup, setting a target price of $262 on the company’s shares, according to the report published in October 25th, 2019.
 On September 25th, 2019, KeyBanc Capital Markets Resumed an Overweight rating and increased its price target to $275.
 On the other hand, Mizuho Initiated the “Neutral” rating for PAYC shares, as published in the report on August 22nd, 2019.
 BofA/Merrill seems to be going bullish on the price of PAYC shares, based on the price prediction for PAYC, indicating that the shares will jump from $215 to $250, giving the shares “Neutral” rating based on their report from July 31st, 2019.
 Another “Hold” rating came from Jefferies, providing a prediction for $250 price target according to the report published in July 19th, 2019.